13 benefits of wearing sunglasses

 #4 Beat glare

-Polarised lenses contain an in-built filter which blocks reflected glare, giving you smoother more consistent vision.
+Polarised lenses have an in-built filter which blocks reflected glare and gives a smoother vision.
 Glare reduction is a secondary benefit to UV protection and is an optional upgrade to non-polarised lenses.

-For tasks such as driving, cycling or skiing, polarised sun lenses are a great option for optimum visual clarity.
-If you spend a lot of time near water or want that extra bit of performance from your sunglasses, polarised sunglasses are a great option for you.
+For tasks such as driving, cycling or skiing, Polarized lenses make outdoor activities more enjoyable and safer.
+If you spend a lot of time near water, then polarised sunglasses are a great option for you.

 Close upward view of mature man wearing gilet and clear frame sunglasses